10 Nov How Many Calories Do You Drink On A Night Out?

 If you’re looking for a personalised, expert-led approach to overcoming your health and weight challenges, and establishing healthy lifestyle habits that stick long term, we can help.
 Book your complimentary call today to find out more.

-THE LINGO SURVEY: CALORIES IN ALCOHOL
+CALORIES IN ALCOHOL

-The findings reveal that the average drinker surveyed consumed 12 drinks on a big night out, amounting to over 2,000 calories.
+The findings of the study reveal that the average drinker surveyed consumed 12 drinks on a big night out, amounting to over 2,000 calories.
 According to the report, this caloric intake is equivalent to eating a cheeseburger, medium fries, 20 chicken nuggets, and a serving of ice cream.
 Of course, this level of calorie intake has significant potential to compromise weight loss, but many people are unaware of just how many empty calories they are consuming when they drink.

-Indeed, nearly half (47%) of those who took part in the research admitted they never consider the calorie content of their alcoholic beverages.
+Nearly half (47%) of those who took part in the research admitted they never consider the calorie content of their alcoholic beverages.
 So just how many calories are in alcohol on average?
 Of those surveyed, individuals consumed an average of three cocktails (186 calories each), three glasses of wine (83 calories each), three pints of lager (200 calories each), and three shots with sugary mixers (207 calories each).
 The grand total?
 2028 calories.

 Not only is this a significant amount of calories to consume, it also totals around double the weekly recommended upper maximum for alcohol intake.